Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 As many individuals with autism require sequential, step-by-step routines in order to avoid cognitive overload.

-The receiving of information relates to sensory input.
 And in order for the information to be properly received, it needs to be delivered in a structured way for it to be fully understood and retained.

 Executive Dysfunction Example